Aurat Aurat Aurat

-Aurat Aurat Aurat is a 1996 Bollywood film starring Rekha, Rakesh Roshan, Vinod Mehra, Aruna Irani and Sadashiv Amrapurkar.
+Aurat Aurat Aurat is a 1996 Bollywood film starring Rekha.
+The film also stars Rakesh Roshan, Vinod Mehra, Aruna Irani and Sadashiv Amrapurkar.
 Directed by K. Viswanath, filming began in 1979, but was delayed and later completed in 1994.
 Released in 1996, the film was one of many of Vinod Mehra's posthumous releases as he died six years before the film's release.

 Plot

 Seeta (Rekha) is standing trial for the murder of Brij (Sadashiv Amrapurkar).
 In flashbacks it is revealed what drove her to commit murder.

 Rakesh (Rakesh Roshan), a spoilt rich man, fell in love with her.
 She was engaged to Vijay (Vinod Mehra).
 Rakesh got Vijay killed by hiring Brij.
 Seeta moved on with her life, devastated by her fiancé's death.
 She marries a barrister named Vajpayee (Shreeram Lagoo) and is shocked when she discovers by coincidence that her husband's son from a previous marriage is Rakesh.